What is Do Until Loop in VBA Excel?

 As the words itself says that to do some task until a criterion is reached, Do until the loop is used in almost all of the programming languages, in VBA also we sometimes use Do until loop.
 Do Until Loop means to do something until the condition becomes TRUE.
 It is like a logical function that works based on TRUE or FALSE.

 This is the opposite of the Do While loop where Do while runs the loops as long as the condition is TRUE.

 Do Until loop has two kinds of syntax.

 Do [Perform Some Task] Loop Until [condition]

-I know it is not that easy to understand anything in the theory part, but nothing to worry.
+I know it is not that easy to understand anything in the theory part but nothing to worry about.
 We will give you easy examples to understand the loop.
 Read on.
 To start the learning, let’s perform the task of inserting the first 10 serial numbers from cell A1 to A10.

 Follow the below steps to apply the “Do Until” loop.